Iskers/Assignment_1-Circuits/README.rst

 Custom ranges and velocities
 can be set here as well.
 By altering the default function one can input custom ranges if specific velocity studies need to be calculated.
-In addition one can set ranges for the plot studies if the ranges dont fit the desired purpose.
+In addition one can set ranges for the plot-studies if the ranges dont fit the desired purpose.

 For example: